botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 [PortSwigger Lab: Web cache poisoning with an unkeyed header](https://portswigger.net/web-security/web-cache-poisoning/exploiting-design-flaws/lab-web-cache-poisoning-with-an-unkeyed-header)

->Youtube video showing above lab payload on exploit server modified to steal victim cookie when victim hits a cached entry on backend server.
+>Youtube video showing above lab payload on exploit server modified to steal victim cookie when victim hits a cached entry on back-end server.
 The payload is the above JavaScript.

 [YouTube: Web cache poisoning with unkeyed header - cookie stealer](https://youtu.be/eNmF8fq-ur8)